-Dieters are forgetting to count the calories in alcoholic drinks, with one pint of lager containing the same amount as three chocolate biscuits, says a cancer charity.
+Dieters are forgetting to count the calories in alcoholic drinks, with one pint of lager containing the same amount as three chocolate biscuits.

 Each year millions of people make a resolution to lose weight after over-indulging during the festive period.